breatheco-de/content/src/content/lesson/vite.md

 ---
 title: Introduction to Vite as a Module Bundler
-subtitle: >-
-  Learn how Vite works as a modern module bundler and compare it to Webpack to understand its unique advantages.
 cover: https://example.com/vite-module-bundler-cover.jpg
-textColor: black
-date: '2024-01-20T10:00:00-04:00'
 tags:
   - vite
   - javascript
   - webpack
   - web development
-status: draft
 description: >-
-  Learn how Vite, a modern module bundler, enhances web development with speed and simplicity.
-Discover its advantages over Webpack today!
+  Discover how Vite, a modern module bundler, enhances web development with speed and simplicity.
+Learn its advantages over Webpack today!
 ---
 # Introduction to Vite as a Module Bundler